-Research help is always available, either online or in person, at Lindell Library's Learning Commons.
-Our research guides, available on the library's website, provide access to key research materials on topics as wide-ranging as health and physical education, film studies, computer science, or music therapy.
-Students can set up individual research consultations with a librarian at Lindell's Learning Commons desk, by phone at 612-330-1604, by email at refdesk@augsburg.edu, or chat with an expert 24/7 through our Ask-A-Librarian service at library.augsburg.edu.
+Homework help and research support are always available, either online or in person.
+Our research guides, available on the library's website, provide access to key research materials on topics taught at Augsburg.
+Students can set up individual research consultations with a librarian through the library website, or chat with an expert 24/7 through our chat service at library.augsburg.edu.